rust-av/av-metrics/README.md

 CIEDE2000 - 36.2820
 ```

-Currently, the tool can only decode y4m files.
+By default, the tool can only decode y4m files.
 Both files must match in resolution, bit depth, and color sampling.

+Alternate input formats can be supported by enabling FFMpeg support.
+Due to limitations, this currently has to be enabled at compile time.

+In the crate, this can be enabled with the feature "ffmpeg-decode".
+In the binary, this can be enabled with the feature "ffmpeg".